oliverfields/dun/README.md

 To manage meeting notes and todo tasks from the command line using a very simple rule set and plain text files edited in vim.

 There are plenty of both todo list managers and meeting notes tools already, but they often only offer one or the other, require more complex syntax to define tasks or don't use plain text files as a back end.

-Dun aims to allow free form note taking and easily identify tasks in the text for following up.
+Dun allows free form note taking and easily identify tasks in the text to follow up on.

 ## Installation